TandoorRecipes/open-tandoor-data/README.md

 4. Add, change or remove entries based on what you feel is required
 5. Submit a PR.
 If applicable, describe which decisions might need to be reviewed in particular.

+### FDA Script

+You can use `fda.py` to make creating foods much easier.

+1. Copy `config.ini.template` to `config.ini` and add your API key (you can use the demo key for first tests)
+2. Search your food on https://fdc.nal.usda.gov/fdc-app.html#/ and copy the FDC ID
+3. Run `python fda.py` and fill in the missing data
+4. Results are automatically saved to `data/food/base/data.json`

 ## TLDR